sbt/sbt-pull-request-validator/README.md

 ### Forcing all projects to build

-You can force all projects to build by putting a phrase in the pull request description (or a comment).
+You can force all projects to build by adding a phrase to a comment on the PR.
 By default, this phrase is `PLS BUILD ALL`.
 This can be configured using the `prValidatorBuildAllKeyword` setting, which takes a regular expression.
-To change it:
+If you want to change it from the default:

 ```scala
 ThisBuild / prValidatorBuildAllKeyword := "BUILD ALL PLEASE".r